Everything You Need To Know About Conch Piercings

 So, where exactly is the conch?
 It's the centre-most part of the ear that, well, looks like a conch shell.
 It's what Cassi Lopez, head piercer at New York Adorned, calls the bowl, or cup, of the ear — a placement she says is such a classic these days, it'll never go out of style.

-Just like any other piercing, there's plenty of research to be done ahead of your conch appointment — like figuring out the exact positioning, picking out cool jewellery, and prepping your after-care routine.
+Just like any other piercing, there's plenty of research to be done ahead of your conch appointment — like figuring out the exact positioning, picking out rad jewelry, and prepping your after-care routine.
 Lucky for you, we've got all of that covered, ahead.